 This bill would require the Department of Industrial Relations to develop and prepare a poster regarding domestic violence prevention that employers may display in their workplaces and make it available to employers for download on the internet.
+The poster would be made available in English, Spanish, and any non-English language spoken by a substantial number of the public served by the department, as defined.
 The bill does not purport to require employees to display the anticipated poster.